gravy-jones-locker/url_gravy/readme.md

 By using an auto-incrementing database id field these scrambles are guaranteed to be unique for each corresponding record.
 Assuming a scramble length of 7 characters and an alphabet of 31 characters (the default) this should provide up to **27,512,614,111** unique URLs.

 Where suffixes are supplied they are subject to two checks.
 First, that they do not fall in the set of possible auto-generated URLs and second that they have not already been supplied by other users.

+### FourJaw Changelog

+1. **Implemented ORM**: rather than interacting directly with a MySQL db server I implemented an ORM (SQLAlchemy).
+This allows the user to treat records as Python objects, which makes the package substantially more flexible and concise.

+2. **Removed `Shortener` class**: this was an unnecessarily literal object-oriented design feature.
+The class never had a state and its methods were inaccessible without first creating an instance.

+3. **Leveraged core library components**: for frequently-used patterns I used the implementations from a core library written as part of my work at LUSH.
+These include:
+    - The `@supply_session` decorator, which manages db session lifetimes (initialisation/closure)
+    - The `@multi_getter` decorator, which simplifies retrieval of multiple objects from a table by exposing common parameters like pagination or filters

+4. **Switched to SQLite**: using a local `.db` sqlite file simplifies the database integration significantly.

+5. **Used `.env` to configure environment variables**: this is a more elegant pattern than importing constants from a Python module.

+6. **Standardised formatting**: I made minor tweaks including consistent import levels and adding new lines at the end of each file to prevent misleading diffs